endymion1818/deliciousreverie/src/pages/post/maintaining-a-legacy-php-codebase.md

-+++
+---
-date = "2018-01-09T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Maintaining a Legacy PHP Codebase" description = "Whilst simultaneously trying to decide what to build in Laravel and considering an old system we had recently inherited, I realised that I _liked_ looking at the spaghetti code, and was comparatively _scared_ of the shiny, new, empty Laravel installation I had just set up.
-Here's how I dealt with my first few tasks and began strategising how we could protect our clients' investment going forward." categories = [
+date: "2018-01-09T15:21:21+01:00"
-  "development"
+description: Whilst simultaneously trying to decide what to build in Laravel and considering an old system we had recently inherited, I realised that I _liked_ looking at the spaghetti code, and was comparatively _scared_ of the shiny, new, empty Laravel installation I had just set up.
+Here's how I dealt with my first few tasks and began strategising how we could protect our clients' investment going forward.
-]
+draft: false
-tags = [
+tags:
-    "php",
+- php
-]
+title: Maintaining a Legacy PHP Codebase
-+++
+---
 Whilst simultaneously trying to decide what to build in Laravel and considering an old, 4GB spaghetti code monster site that I'd been given, I came to a bit of a realisation.

 I realised that I _liked_ looking at the spaghetti code, and was comparatively _scared_ of the shiny, new, empty Laravel installation I had just set up.